FroSty361/FrostyEssentials-StringUtil/README.md

 # FrostyEssentials-StringUtil
 Part of the FrostyEssentials product.
-Utility for string in C#
+Utility for strings in C#